DsosaH/osticket-postconfg/README.md

 <h2>Help Topics</h2>
 <p>
   Help Topics help pinpoint/categorize more easily the problem for the customer at the moment they create the ticket.
 For example, a customer may have a problem with their hardware and so, they submit their ticket to the help topic "Equipment Malfunction".<br>
-  To create help topics go to <ins>Admin Panel -> Manage -> Help Topics</ins> and click "Add New Help Topic".
+  To create help topics, go to <ins>Admin Panel -> Manage -> Help Topics</ins> and click "Add New Help Topic".
 </p>
 <p>